Lab 06 — Cloudflare Tunnel

 DNS propagation for Cloudflare-managed zones is typically under 30 seconds.

 The tunnel maps api.<student>.eplabs.cloud to http://localhost:8787.
-Start a
+Start a minimal

-# Inside the devcontainer
+# Inside the operator console

 cat > /tmp/nginx-test.conf << 'EOF'